Blood Orange Mocktail

 Variations and Flavorings

-• Adding a splash of ginger simple syrup adds warmth and a spicy aftertaste to any drink.
+• Adding a splash of ginger simple syrup adds warmth and a spicy aftertaste to the mocktail.

 • A splash of vanilla extract adds a subtle sweetness, complexity, and warmth to the flavor or mocktail.

-• Instead of soda, you can use 7-Up and Sprite, in this case, you don’t need to add sweetener.
+• Instead of sparkling water, you can use lemon-lime soda or ginger ale.
+In this case, you don’t need to add sweetener.

 Did you like the blood orange mocktail recipe?
 Try my Non-alcoholic Long Island Iced Tea and Roy Rogers Drink as well!
 Leave your comment below and If you make this recipe, be sure to tag your photos #yummynotes 😍